xunyhu/szu-csse-note/PETS-3/real-exam/exam-1.md

     - 3. your past work experiences.
     - You should write about 100 words.
 Do not sign your own name at the end of your email.
 Use "Wang Lin" instead.

+- 范文
+  Dear Sir or Madam,
+  I have learned from the internet that your company is recruiting administrative assistants.
+I would like you to consider me for the position.
+  I am very passionate about this job because I like to coordinate everything, which makes me full of energy.
+Besides, I am fully qualified for this job.
+I am proficient in using office software.
+I am equipped with skillful handling of various office affairs and good communication and organizational skills.
+What's more, I am experienced in receiving company visits to customers, arranging conference rooms, sending and receiving emails, etc.
+  Thank you for your consideration.
+I am looking forward to hearing from you.
+  Yours sincerely,
+  Wang Lin

 ## Part B

 57. Directions: